The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows

 We also searched the {\it XMM-Newton Serendipitous Source Catalogue (2XMMi Version)\/} for serendipious bright AGN detected in similarly long exposures, by setting pn${\_}$8${\_}$flux ${\geqslant}10^{-12}$ erg cm$^{-2}$ s$^{-1}$ and pn${\_}$ontime${\geqslant}$50000 s.
 This yielded 29 observations.

-We then combined these two samples, and included only the longest exposure dataset or the best observation quality dataset for multiply observed objects.
-This gave a total of 68 individual sources.

 We then combined these two samples to give a total of 68 individual sources.
 For each dataset we calculated the fractional variability amplitude using {\tt lcstats} in {\tt xronos 5.21}.
-This is defined as the root mean square of the intrinsic (corrected for error bars) variance about the lightcurve mean, normalised to this mean.
-Only sources which are strongly and significantly variable can provide constraints on the energy dependence of the variability.
-So we select only sources for which the {\it rms\/} is $\ge 0.1$ at more than 3 sigma significance (determined from the uncertainty on the {\it rms}, which relates to the $\chi^2$ distribution as the variance is a sum of squares, see e.g \citet{Done99}).
-This filtering leaves 15 sources.
+This is defined as the root mean square of the intrinsic (corrected for error bars) variance about the lightcurve mean, $\sigma^2$, normalised to this mean, $I$.
+Only sources which are strongly and significantly variable can provide constraints on the energy dependence of the variability, so we select only sources for which the {\it rms\/} is $\ge 0.1$ at more than 3 sigma significance (determined from the uncertainty on the {\it rms}, which relates to the $\chi^2$ distribution as the variance is a sum of squares, see e.g \citet{Done99}).
+This filtering leaves 19 AGNs.

 We then excluded 2 known BL Lac objects (PKS2155-304 and 0716+714) since their X-ray variablity is thought to be due to jet related processes.
 For the two observations of NGC~4051, one (0157560101) only has an exposure time of 49917 s, while the other (0109141401) does not have the pn${\_}$time value in the catalog, so they were formerly excluded by the filtering.
 However, since NGC~4051 is a well known, bright, NLS1 and our study is not a statistical study, we still included these two observations.
 This inclusion should not affect our general conclusions.
 We also included the famous Seyfert 2 AGN, MCG-5-23-16 (0302850201), although its {\it rms\/} variability is only 0.073.
 This gives us a total of 19 AGNs for subsequent study, with one or more selected observations for each of them.